Franklin905/VALOR/README.md

 ## Download trained models
-Please download the trained models from this Google Drive [link](https://drive.google.com/drive/folders/1BDBZ3Ws75yzemIQrnBhBFfO4XD3zsEGR?usp=sharing) and put the models in their corresponding model directory.
+Please download the trained models from this [link](https://huggingface.co/NTUBarista/valor_trained_models/tree/main) and put the models in their corresponding model directory.

    <details><summary>File structure</summary>